vorg/geom-builder/README.md

 ## Adding vertex and index data

 Every time we add vertex position, color etc internal buffer size is checked and expanded by doubling capacity as neccesary.
 Therefore `builder.count` should be used to determine how many vertices to draw instead of `builder.positions.length` as not all allocated vertex has to be used.
+Similarly for meshes with cells `builder.indexCount` should be used instead of `builder.cells.length`.

 ### builder.reset()